 Breakfast is a self-serve buffet and offers a wide range of freshly baked breads and pastries along with a rich and healthy variety of breakfast choice foods to start your day.
-Lunches are at your expense where we typically stop at a Refugio along the trail.
-The Refugios serve traditional regional specialties and are home-made from locally produced ingredients.
+Lunches are at your expense where we typically stop at a Rifugio along the trail.
+The Rifugios serve traditional regional specialties and are home-made from locally produced ingredients.
 Dinner is a three-course affair served in the hotel’s restaurant, offering traditional Italian foods with Trentino area cuisine specialties.

 Holiday Price Includes